 Cost is $195

-The cost for each Summer Pals / Quest class is $195.
+The cost for each Summer Pals/Quest class is $195 if enrolled by May 1.
 Classes with additional fees for materials or field trips are noted on the course selection form.
 This additional fee will be collected when the student is notified of placement in the class.
 Total class cost (or scholarship application) must accompany application.

-There is a withdrawal fee of $30.
+There is a withdrawal fee of $50.
 Refunds must be requested in writing.
+No refunds within two weeks of start of camp.

 Come learn how you are different, but alike.
 Explore your five senses and discover how your brain controls all of your body functions.
 We will study the heart, lungs and digestive system.
 We will discover how our fingerprints are unique and only yours.
 There will be lots of experiments and projects.
 Learn how to keep your body healthy.
 Have fun learning first aid, CPR, and learn the importance of healthy bones and strong teeth.